OxSnosh/St8Kraft/docs/index.md

 function settings(address _countryMinter, address _bombersMarket1, address _bombersMarket2, address _airBattle, address _treasuryAddress, address _fightersAddress, address _infrastructure, address _war) public
 ```

+_this function is only callable from the contact owner
+this function will be called right after contract deployment to set contract pointers_

 ### onlyCountryMinter

 ```solidity